LMY03/CAPSTONE2240/docker-setup.md

 mysql -u root -p

+CREATE DATABASE IF NOT EXISTS guacamole_db;

+CREATE USER IF NOT EXISTS 'guacadmin'@'%' IDENTIFIED BY 'guacpassword';
+GRANT SELECT, UPDATE, INSERT, DELETE ON guacamole_db.* TO 'guacadmin'@'%';
+flush privileges;

 use guacamole_db;

 source initdb.sql;

-grant SELECT,UPDATE,INSERT,DELETE on guacamole_db.* to guacadmin@'%';

-flush privileges;

 exit;